 Some time afterward, a commendation ceremony is held in which Jack and Harry are congratulated for their services.
 They go to a bar where they and their colleagues celebrate their victory.
 An inebriated Harry tells Jack to be more cautious in his work because his recklessness could get him killed.

 The next day, Jack stops into a small coffee shop for a drink.
 As he goes out to his car, a bus that had pulled away explodes and bursts into flames.
 A payphone nearby rings, and Jack is surprised to hear Payne's voice on the line.
 Payne explains that he had spent 2 years planning the 'elevator job,' and chastises Jack for ruining his 'life's work.'
 The bomber then goes on to explain that he has planted another bomb on a bus, which will be armed the moment the bus passes 50 mph, and then will detonate if the bus drops below that speed.
-Payne also explains that if any passengers are removed from the bus, he will detonate it himself, and asks for a ransom of $3.7 million (the same amount he'd demanded during the elevator kidnapping) by 11am.
+Payne also explains that if any passengers are removed from the bus, he will detonate it himself, and demands a ransom of $3.7 million (the same amount he'd demanded during the elevator kidnapping) by 11am.
+Furthermore, he knows that the bus' radio is out of order, so alerting the transit authority is useless.
 Payne gives the bus number as 2525, and Jack takes off to catch up to it.

 Jack manages to catch up to the bus en route, but when he frantically tries to get the bus driver to open the doors, the driver ignores him, thinking it's a prank.
 Jack then commandeers a Jaguar, and again catches up to the bus.
 After a mad struggle, Jack manages to relay to the driver that there is a bomb on the bus, and manages to board, jumping from the moving car into the bus' door.
 Harry is also alerted by Jack through the Jaguar owner's cellular phone.

-Jack attempts to calm the bus passengers, but an altercation with one man wielding a gun causes an incident to break out, and the bus driver is wounded.
+Jack attempts to calm the bus passengers, but an altercation with one man wielding a gun, fearing that Jack has done all this to arrest him, causes an incident to break out, and the bus driver is wounded.
 A young woman named Annie Porter (Sandra Bullock) takes the wheel, planning to hit the brakes, and it is then that Jack explains about the bomb on the bus to the passengers.
-Jack opens an access panel in the bus floor, and finds the bomb.
-Relaying this to Harry, Harry is perplexed that the timer for the bomb is attached to a cheap gold watch.
+Jack opens an access panel in the bus floor, and finds a decoy and then the real bomb, which is alarmingly large.
+Relaying this to Harry, Harry is perplexed at Jack's observation that the timer for the bomb is attached to a cheap gold watch.
 Harry's suspicions turn to the prospect that their mad bomber may be a former officer, and he has his staff start looking over information about officers who have worked with bombs or on bomb squads.

 Back on the bus, a traffic jam on the freeways forces Annie to divert the bus onto city streets instead.
-Eventually, a police escort and a LAPD helicopter with Capt.
-McMahon aboard guide the bus to the unfinished 105 freeway.
+There, with an LAPD helicopter following the bus with Capt.
+McMahon on board trying to arrange a survivable route, the occupants of the bus have a terrifying ordeal as Annie and Jack must deal with every conceivable obstacle that threatens to fatally slow the bus as it is forced to careen through the streets.
+Eventually, a police escort arrives to guide the bus to the unfinished 105 freeway.
 Once on the freeway, McMahon and a number of officers board a flatbed truck that pulls up next to the bus.
 McMahon wants to get the people off, but Jack explains that the news helicopters in the air are televising the event, and that Payne will detonate the bus if anyone gets off.

 Once over, Jack finds an off-ramp that leads to Los Angeles International Airport.
 Annie takes it, and enters through an airport exit, running over a pair of spike strips that destroy the tires.
 Jack's plan is to keep the news copter cameras from following them.
 Because the airport is restricted airspace, they can't fly over it.
 The long runways that are not in use will also allow the bus to circle and keep it out of civilian traffic.

-Jack is then put onto a small-wheeled dolly attached by a cable to a small truck and sent under the still-moving bus, hoping to dismantle the bomb.
+To the passengers' alarm, Jack has arranged to put himself onto a small-wheeled dolly attached by a cable to a small truck and sent under the still-moving bus, hoping to dismantle the bomb.
 However, the mechanism is too complex, and Jack is unable to stop it.
 Harry has been giving Jack the information to try and dismantle the bomb, when his associates come back with Payne's identity.
 Payne turns out to be a former member of the Atlanta Police Department's bomb squad.
 Harry and his associates rush off to apprehend Howard.